AGILESCIENCE/Agilepy/docs/source/manual/Ag_dataset_rest_api.rst

 Overview
 ********

 Version 1.5.0 has implemented the SSDC REST Api in order to get the AGILE dataset from SSDC datacenter.
-All the required data is downloaded according to tmin and tmax values into a datapath selected in configuration file.
+All the required data is downloaded according to tmin and tmax values selected in configuration file.
 This feature works when generatesmaps method is called.